laszlourszuly/atlantis/README.md

 The Atlantis library will aid you in "mocking the Internet" for your Android app.
 It offers means of delivering custom tailored responses to network requests made by your app, without forcing you to do massive changes to your code.

-You can get a quick-n-dirty introduction [here](https://github.com/echsylon/atlantis/wiki).
-For more technically detailed information have a look at the [JSON configuration reference](https://github.com/echsylon/atlantis/wiki/JSON-Configuration-File) and the [JavaDoc](http://echsylon.github.io/atlantis/javadoc/index.html) for the Java API.
+You can get a "quick-n-dirty" introduction [here](https://github.com/echsylon/atlantis/wiki).
+You can also have a look at the [JSON configuration reference](https://github.com/echsylon/atlantis/wiki/JSON-Configuration-File) and the [JavaDoc](http://echsylon.github.io/atlantis/javadoc/index.html) documentation for more technically detailed information.